lobs-core Β· Standalone Agent Runtime

 How It All Fits Together

-A layered architecture where Lobs acts as the chat interface and coordinator, PAW routes work, and specialized workers execute in parallel β€” with automatic model selection and fault tolerance.
+A layered architecture where Lobs is the chat interface and coordinator, lobs-core orchestrates work, and specialized workers execute in parallel.
+Automatic model selection and fault tolerance are built in.

 Rafe